transcovo/node-require-tsv/README.md

 Hooks into require to allow requiring tsv files

+## Installation

+    npm install node-require-tsv

-Sample use:
+## Sample use

-    require('require-tsv');
+    require('node-require-tsv');

     var array = require('./zones.tsv');

     // array is now an array of array of strings (use in combination with map)